 Made of black DLC-treated titanium and adorned with a rose gold bezel, the case must be both very light, as well as resistant to occasional scratches.

-The only thing that may get damaged here is the bezel, which is crafted from 18-carat rose gold.
+The only thing that may get damaged here is the bezel, which is crafted from 18-karat rose gold.

-The open-worked blue dial provides a nice view at the discreetly decorated movement.
+The open-worked blue dial provides a nice view of the discreetly decorated movement.